"Eve Online": Complete Ore Mining Guide

 5% reduction in gas cloud harvester cycle time per level of Mining Frigates.

 100% bonus to ore mining and gas cloud harvesting yield.

 2+ bonus to warp core strength.

-The basic requirements to mine in the Venture is to have the skill Mining at level 1.
-Spaceship Command at level 1 and Mining Frigates at level 1.
+The basic requirement to mine in the Venture is to have the skill Mining at Level l.
+Spaceship Command at Level l and Mining Frigates at Level l.
 Getting these skills should only take a few minutes if you do not already start with them.

 When you have the ISK you can purchase a Venture and a couple of Miner I's.
 Regardless of skills you have now at least doubled you ore yield from your beginning yield and most likely quadrupled it or more.

-By training your Mining Frigate skill to level 4 and Astrogeology to level IV (requires Science IV) you will reach a point were your basic mining skills are decent, yielding you about 435 m3 each minute.
+By training your Mining Frigate skill to Level lV and Astrogeology to Level IV (requires Science IV), you will reach a point where your basic mining skills are decent, yielding you about 435 m3 each minute.

 5% bonus to ship shield hitpoints per level of Mining Barges